PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-3-maintenance-release.md

 - "security"
 ---

-We are entering the new year with the release of PrestaShop 8.1.
+We are entering the new year with the release of PrestaShop 8.1.3.
 The latest update for PrestaShop 8.1 is now available.
-This version brings with it two security updates, addresses close to 30 known issues, and introduces various enhancements.
+This version brings two security updates, addresses close to 30 known issues, and introduces various enhancements.

 ![8.1.3 is available!](/assets/images/2024/01/banner_8.1.3_1534x424.jpg)

-In order to enter the new year well, we are releasing a new version of PrestaShop!
-Version 8.1.3 is released with a slight delay, but this was due to the time it took to complete work on it.
-We didn't want to release the new version just before the Christmas/New Year period.
-The new version fixes [almost 30 reported bugs](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.3+label%3A%22Bug+fix%22+-label%3A%22E2E+Tests%22+) and also has security patches, while last but not least it also introduces a number of improvements, which we will write about in a moment.
+To welcome the new year well, we are releasing a new version of PrestaShop!
+Version 8.1.3 is available with a slight delay, but this is due to the time it took to complete work on it.
+We didn't want to release the new version just before the holiday period.
+The new version fixes [almost 30 reported bugs](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.3+label%3A%22Bug+fix%22+-label%3A%22E2E+Tests%22+) and also contains security patches.
+Last but not least, it introduces a number of improvements, which you will be able to read about in a moment.

 It is recommended to upgrade your shop quickly in order to benefit from these fixes.
 Of course, don’t forget to backup before.
 You can upgrade to the latest version using the [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade/releases/).